Fiwafoofa/website/README.md

 - Display of product production
 - Ability to specify product details such as materials and processes
 - Progress from production displayed in realtime
-- Results are production taks are persistently stored and displayed
+- Results are production tasks are persistently stored and displayed
 - Ability to create and join organizations.
 - Ability for admin to create and delete products and invite others.